Going back to college can be one of the most important decisions you’ll make for personal and professional reasons.

 Prior Learning Assessment (PLA)

 Did you know that you can save time and money by earning credit for what you’ve done outside the classroom as long as it’s relevant to your degree program?
 Through an evaluation process known as Prior Learning Assessment (PLA), you can earn college credit for things you already know.
 PLA provides a pathway for you to earn credit and save time and money.
 This means you can progress more quickly and earn your degree faster!
 Most TBR institutions will award college credit for what you already know!
-To help you understand your options, visit Timewise TN.
+To help you understand your options, talk to an academic advisor at the institution you are interested in attending.

 Credit for prior learning can be awarded through test-based evaluations, recommendations made by a credit recommendation service/agency or portfolio assessments.
 Check out some of the options available to you!